ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-addmidware.md

 copyright:

-  years:  2016, 2018
+  years:  2016, 2019

-lastupdated: "2018-11-15"
+lastupdated: "2019-01-23"

 ---

 # Refactor and add middleware into IBM Cloud Private

 Now that Stock Trader is running in a container, and Jane is satisfied with the current micro-services, she and Todd work on how to enhance the application with extra capabilities.
-By refactoring Stock Trader micro-services to handle increased activity and scalability, they both see the need to add middleware into {{site.data.keyword.cloud}} Private (ICP).
+By refactoring Stock Trader micro-services to handle increased activity and scalability, they both see the need to add middleware into {{site.data.keyword.cloud}} Private.
 Some of the middleware existed in their data center, so it becomes more of a replatform exercise with some new middleware added.

 Figure 1.
 Refactoring of Stock Trader
 ![Stock Trader refactoring](vcscontent-refactor.svg)

 This refactoring of the solution brings a common platform to run the application and the required services, bringing in a simpler management plane.

 ## Content choices

-ICP has a broad selection of content, and both Todd and Jane need to decide which best suits their needs.
-As Todd sees in the ICP catalog, most content is available to try out, but some content requires purchase and download from Passport Advantage.
+{{site.data.keyword.cloud_notm}} Private has a broad selection of content, and both Todd and Jane need to decide which best suits their needs.
+As Todd sees in the {{site.data.keyword.cloud_notm}} Private catalog, most content is available to try out, but some content requires purchase and download from Passport Advantage.

-* Toolchain & Runtimes
+* Toolchain and Runtimes
   - UrbanCode Deploy
   - Microclimate
   - Jenkins (open source)
-  -	IBM WebSphere Liberty (MicroProfile, web Profile, Java Platform, Enterprise Edition Profile)
+  - IBM WebSphere Liberty (MicroProfile, Web Profile, Java Platform, Enterprise Edition Profile)
   - Open Liberty (open source)
   - Node.js runtime (open source)
   - Swift runtime (open source)
   - nginx (open source)
-  -	IBM WebSphere Application Server for ICP VM Quickstarter Community education.
+  - IBM WebSphere Application Server for {{site.data.keyword.cloud_notm}} Private VM Quickstarter Community Edition

 * Integration
   -	IBM Integration Bus